aOlmo/MCE_Explanations/Readme.md

 * PrettyTable: Needed for the outputs.

 ### Contributors
-* (https://github.com/zahrazahedi28)[Zahra Zahedi] was also a contributor to this project.
+* [Zahra Zahedi](https://github.com/zahrazahedi28) was also a contributor to this project.